jan9won/article/linux-shell/useful-shell-commands-and-configurations/en.md

 ### Shell Scripts are Portable : Ubiquity and Independence

-**Shell scripts are very ubiquitous to all systems.**
+#### Shell scripts are very ubiquitous to all systems.

-OSs use shell scripts internally, from running daemons at startup, to running apps by clicking app icons.
+- OSs use shell scripts internally, from running daemons at startup, to running apps by clicking app icons.

-Popular mobile OSs like iOS and Android are also UNIX-like so they also use POSIX compatible shells internally.
+- Popular mobile OSs like iOS and Android are also UNIX-like so they also use POSIX compatible shells internally.

-**Shells don't require any 3rd-party dependencies to run.**
+#### Shells don't require any 3rd-party dependencies to run.

-They are are glued tightly into the operating systems.
+- They are are glued tightly into the operating systems.

-And you don't have to worry about all the system requirements and dependency updates that modern high-level scripting languages like Python comes with.
+- And you don't have to worry about all the system requirements and dependency updates that modern high-level scripting languages like Python comes with.

-**It's more bulletproof with passing time.**
+#### It's more bulletproof with passing time.

-I'm very sure that you're shell script will run in every environment after 10 years.
+- I'm very sure that you're shell script will run in every environment after 10 years.
 My first (nasty) `.bash_profile` script from 2014 can still run on every machine I use.

-But, some python2 scripts I downloaded won't run in my python3 because of outdated dependencies.
+- But, some python2 scripts I downloaded won't run in my python3 because of outdated dependencies.
 And Java8 modules I wrote in 2016 won't mingle well with Java 11 today.

 ### Downsides

-**Downsides of Shell scripts**
+#### Downsides of Shell scripts

-Lack of modern language features.
+- Lack of modern language features.
 Even very common internal objects like string don't exist.
 It doesn't even have 2-d arrays.

-You can do basically everything what your OS offers, but at the same time, without proper high level language, you'll not be able to do any practical thing.
+- You can do basically everything what your OS offers, but at the same time, without proper high level language, you'll not be able to do any practical thing.

-**Downsides of Modern high-level scripting languages**
+#### Downsides of NOT Using scripting languages

-Languages don't support every shell commands as an internal API.
+- Languages don't support every shell commands as an internal API.
 So in many cases, you will have to spawn a shell as another process, and talk to it with streams.
 Python has `subprocess.call()` and Nodejs has `child_process.exec()` to do this.

-But if you don't write a proper shell script for multiple chained commands, and try to chain commands them with multiple subprocesses, your code will get unmaintainable, very quickly.
+- But if you don't write a proper shell script for multiple chained commands, and try to chain commands them with multiple subprocesses, your code will get unmaintainable, very quickly.

 #### Downsides of Both

-If you want more performance, more direct/intuitive access to memory, and decent maintainability, you should be using other languages like C family or Rust.
+- If you want more performance, more direct/intuitive access to memory, and decent maintainability, you should be using other languages like C family or Rust.
 But they can be too much for simple jobs.

 ### Use right tools for right purposes

-**Not overusing shell scripts**
+#### Not overusing shell scripts

-Good signals of overusing shell script is when you're struggling to find a good answer on the internet, and bombarded with thousands of different snippets solutions.
+- Good signals of overusing shell script is when you're struggling to find a good answer on the internet, and bombarded with thousands of different snippets solutions.

-So if you feel like your bash script is getting complex and unreadable, you should definately consider using other modern scripting languages like Python or Ruby.
+- So if you feel like your bash script is getting complex and unreadable, you should definately consider using other modern scripting languages like Python or Ruby.

-**Comibine multiple languages for each purposes**
+#### Comibining languages

-Personally, if a (readable) shell script goes over 100 lines, I break it down into smaller scripts that has simple functionality, and execute them through high-level scripting languages.
+- Personally, if a (readable) shell script goes over 100 lines, I break it down into smaller scripts that has simple functionality, and execute them through high-level scripting languages.